4.5 Star Rating

 In the morning there were no noticeable odors on the mouthguard so I cleaned and stored it.
 Once again, it remained fresh smelling after spending several hours drying.

-For the next few nights, I tried SNAP with both the GMSS as well as the SleepTight with identical results.
+For the next few nights, I tried Z Clean with both the GMSS as well as the SleepTight with identical results.

 Because I’m not a scientist and do not own a microscope, I can not attest that this product killed 99.9% of virus, fungus, and bacteria.
 What I can confirm is that it keeps oral appliances smelling fresh which is an issue that I have always dealt with, until now.